 Will appointments be confidential?

 Confidential Advisors are trained in helping folx navigate options around sexual misconduct concerns.
 Confidential Advisors are not required to initiate a sexual misconduct report to the University or to the police.
 For more information on Confidential Advisors visit our FAQ page.

 How to Access Advocacy (Support Services) with a Confidential Advisor

-Currently, services are available by appointment or referral, and appointments can be made over the phone, or by email.
+Currently, services are available by appointment, referral, or walk-in.
+Appointments can be made over the phone, or by email.
 The WRC utilizes a survivor-centered (what you need) approach to our work where empowerment is central.

 To schedule a free appointment over the phone:

 Call us at (217) 333-3137 and leave the following limited pieces of information (voicemails are not confidential and we want to keep you as safe as possible):

 - Your first name;